saifiqbal10P/WebApi-Starter-DotNetCore/README.md

 Starter Template for .Net Core Web Api
 --------------------------------------
-This project contains recipecore.net that will provide CRUD operations for EntitFrameWork.
+This project contains recipe project that will provide CRUD operations for EntitFrameWork.
 Repository pattern has been implemented on this template.

 Functionality Implemented
 --------------------